ciaranmckenna/ciaranmckenna.com/_posts/2016-06-14-thoughts-on-brexit.markdown

 Theresa Villiers will tell you that Ireland the UK shared a common travel area long before the EU was formed and will do so again.
 What'll she'll fail to add is that Ireland and the UK joined the EU on the same day and therefore the Irish border has never been a land border of the EU - a crucial difference.

-I grew up 3 miles from the Irish border and remember it vividly.
+I grew up 3 miles from the Irish border and remember when it was fortified vividly.
 We sat queued in the back of the car at border custom checkpoints en route to buy bread, milk and lotto tickets (before the UK Lotto was a thing).

 Our local pub is now the other side of that border.
 It now separates my parents from my sister but you'd never know to drive it.
-From Dundalk to Derry - 30,000 people criss-cross the border daily for work and leisure.
+From Dundalk to Derry - 30,000 people criss-cross the border daily for work and leisure without thinking.
 Border dwellers are [dreading Brexit](http://www.theguardian.com/politics/2016/may/23/beyond-borders-the-irish-villages-dreading-a-brexit-vote).
-It's unthinkable that we may be voting for the old setup to return.
+It's unthinkable that we may be voting for the days of old to return.

 The Leave campaign is currently asserting that they'll take back control of UK borders and that there'll be no changes to the Irish border.
 They can't be right on both counts.
 In the case of Brexit increased border controls are an inevitability - it's not a case of If, but Where?